rust-lang/rfcs/text/3334-niche.md

   types, such as tuples, arrays, or other structs (including structs with niches themselves).
 This should wait until after niches support providing values with the type of the field, rather than as an unsigned integer.
-- **Whole-structure niches**: A structure containing multiple non-zero-sized fields could have a niche of invalid values for the whole structure.
+- **Whole-struct niches**: A struct containing multiple non-zero-sized fields could have a niche of invalid values for the whole struct.
 - **Union niches**: A union could have a niche.
 - **Enum niches**: An enum or an enum variant could have a niche.
 - **Specified mappings into niches**: Users may want to rely on mappings of